GenesysCloudBlueprints/email-aws-comprehend-blueprint/components/genesys-email-flow/README.md

 3. `GENESYSCLOUD_REGION`.
 The region used by the Genesys Cloud OAuth2 client.
 Valid values can be found in the `AWS region` field listed [here](https://developer.genesys.cloud/api/rest/).

 4. `GENESYSCLOUD_API_REGION`.
 The Genesys Cloud API endpoint the Genesys Cloud SDK will connect with.
-Valid values can be found in the `Apps URL` field listed [here](https://developer.genesys.cloud/api/rest/).
+Valid values can be found in the `API SERVER` field listed [here](https://developer.genesys.cloud/api/rest/).

 5. `GENESYSCLOUD_ARCHY_REGION`.
 The Genesys Cloud domain name that Archy uses to resolve the Genesys Cloud AWS region to connect to.
 Valid locations include:
 ```